-It’s hard not to anthropomorphize your robotic vacuum cleaner like it was a new pet as it’s wizzing around on your floors.
-Whether you’ve got a smart or mostly-foolish robotic vacuum cleaner, you’ll want to give it a good solid name of its own.
+It’s hard not to anthropomorphize your robotic vacuum cleaner like it was a new pet when it’s wizzing around on your floors and gently bumping into things.
+Whether you’ve got a smart or a rather stupid model of robot vacuum cleaner you’ll want to give it a good solid name of its own.

-The following list is the most commonly assigned names to Wi-Fi connected models of Roomba vacuum cleaners, according to data collected via the iRobot Home management app.
+The following list is the most commonly assigned names to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home management app for Android and iOS.